HVACR optimisation and the potential reduction of CO2!

 A lot of data is collected, that’s for sure.
 A common problem surfacing now is that even with all the data, many problems are still present, and breakdowns happen as before.
 This leads us in to the second point, analyse the data!

 This is a crucial step, as analysis will “produce” actionable information that is essential to avoid performance drift and breakdowns.
 When you have the information, you need to ensure that it is used both for energy optimisation as well as predictive maintenance.
-If the information isn’t used, you are at high risk of using both energy and money unnecessary.
+If the information isn’t used, you are at high risk of using both energy and money unnecessarily.

 Using the information effectively will reduce your organisation’s environmental footprint.